 John F. Olson is a founding partner of Gibson, Dunn & Crutcher's Washington, D.C. office.
 Mr. Olson represents business organizations in corporate governance, corporate securities, corporate finance and merger and acquisition matters.
 He has counseled many boards of directors and board committees of leading public companies in the United States and abroad on governance issues and the conduct of internal investigations.
 He has represented firms and individuals before the Securities and Exchange Commission and other federal agencies in both regulatory matters and enforcement investigations.

 In 2006, Mr. Olson led a team of the firm's lawyers that advised the Board of the American Red Cross on a comprehensive audit of its governance practices.
-He has also advised the United States Olympic Committee and a number of other nonprofit organizations on governance issues.
+He has since advised the United States Olympic Committee and a number of other nonprofit organizations on governance issues.

 Mr. Olson was the Distinguished Visiting Practitioner in Residence at Cornell Law School in 2003, and from 2005 through 2007 taught corporate governance at Northwestern University School of Law.
-He is currently a Distinguished Visitor from Practice at Georgetown University Law Center, teaching advanced seminars in securities regulation and governance of nonprofit organizations.
+He is currently a Distinguished Visitor from Practice at Georgetown University Law Center, teaching courses in securities regulation and governance of nonprofit organizations.

 Mr. Olson serves on the Board of Directors of the Frederick B. Abramson Memorial Foundation, a not-for-profit charitable organization that provides scholarships for disadvantaged high school graduates going on to college, and as an honorary board member of Washington Performing Arts.
 He is a member of the American Law Institute, the Washington Institute of Foreign Affairs, and the International Reference Team for Company Law Reform in South Africa, a Trustee of the Committee for Economic Development and serves on the Advisory Board of the Weinberg Center for Corporate Governance at the University of Delaware.